OutdatedGuy/Outdated-2-Snakes/README.md

 Made using p5js library and Node.js

-A local 2 player snake game
+A local MP player snake game

 Inspired by Snake.io